The daily NCAA gymnastics update featuring the must-know moments and top stats from every meet all in one place.

 Texas Woman’s 193.525, Lindenwood 191.625 [Results]

-After surprising to defeat Lindenwood at last year’s collegiate nationals, TWU proved to still be on a roll, taking down the Lions once again with a near two point win at home thanks to strong efforts on vault and floor.
+After surprising to defeat Lindenwood at last year’s collegiate nationals, TWU proved to still be on a roll, taking down the Lions once again with a nearly two-point win at home thanks to strong efforts on vault and floor.
 The team ended up counting a fall on beam, and bars could definitely use some work, but the work they did here was great overall considering the time of the season.
 Schyler Jones was on fire, especially with her work on floor, Erin Alderman brought in solid scores on beam and floor, and Morgan Colee showed promise on all three of her events.

 Lindenwood had a rough day overall, putting up big numbers on vault, but counting falls on the other three events, leaving them unable to fight in what could’ve been a super close meet.
 Kierstin Sokolowski had the best night overall, leading the team on vault, bars, and beam, while Ryan Henry contributed on all but vault, and the bars performances from those who hit were solid, including the sets from Samantha Borges and Taylor Colwell.